 A student who earns a less than 75% in a course of his/her program of study must repeat the course.
 When a course is repeated, the original grade will be replaced by "FR" and is designated as a repeat course.
-All repeated courses count as credit/hours attempted in the maximum time frame evaluation for SAP.
+When a passing grade is earned, the passing grade will be calculated in the grade point average calculation, however the credit hours attempted will only be counted once in the calculation of grade point average.
+Every attempted credit/clock hour will count toward the 150% maximum attempt level and SAP.